jyutzler/Bridge-Systems/system.md

 Double of an artificial 2♣ = Stayman, does not imply invitational or better values.

 #### Over Other Overcalls
-Double of any natural suit bid by the opponents is for penalty.
+Double of any natural suit bid by the opponents is negative, showing at least one major.
+It is primarily for takeout, but may be converted to penalty with the right hand.

 Cue bid of opponent's natural suit = Game force, Stayman.
 Note: if the interference is a waiting bid (such as Cappelletti 2♣), it may be pragmatic to pass and wait for the suit to be shown in case a penalty double is a possibility.
 (For more information see [here](http://www.bridgebuff.com/cappsucks.html) although the entire system indicated is more complex than what is presented here.)